 So it’s the incremental rewards, the small wins along the way that cause this biochemical reinforcement that gives us the drive and the motivation to keep moving.

 Imagine, for instance, if someone were to take you to the summit of Mt.
 Everest… Of course you would enjoy the marvelous vista and the beautiful scenery and the novelty of being there.

 But in reality it wouldn’t hold even an iota of the meaning it would if you had gotten there on your very own—if you had trained, sweat, toiled, planned and prepared.
 It wouldn’t even come close.

 Having neglected to invest the effort, you would have forfeited the resulting strength of body and mind and spirit, you’d have cheated the challenge of the journey, and in so doing, robbed yourself of its inherent joys, pleasures, and lessons.

-So what matters as you pursue mastery is not to put so much stock in the destination that you fail to appreciate the value and joy of the journey.
+As you pursue mastery, what matters is not to put so much stock in the destination that you fail to appreciate the value and joy of the journey.

 This mental paradigm of the mastery asymptote—understanding that it’s something that you’ll work towards, but never quite acquire—prepares you for the failures that will inevitably accompany your pursuits.